-Brandon is a Project Manager in GeoStabilization’s Mountain Region.
+Brandon is a Regional Director in GeoStabilization’s Mountain and Pacific Regions.
 He graduated from the University of Colorado at Boulder in December of 2012 with a B.S. in Civil Engineering and a focus in Geotechnical Engineering & Construction Management.
 Brandon began his professional career as a Civil Engineering Intern with an international mining company in 2010, moving into a full-time position upon graduation in 2012.
 As a civil engineer, he gained valuable experience leading the design, construction, and operation of active upstream tailings facilities; as well as acting as the company’s Project Manager for medium to large scale civil construction projects.
 He joined GeoStabilization in September 2015 as a Project Manager working on a wide variety of stabilization projects in six different states, including temporary micropile shoring systems, GCS Walls, soil nail walls, and rockfall mitigation.

 GeoStabilization International is proud to partner with the City and County of Denver to perform periodic rockfall mitigation and maintain an inventory of rockfall hazards at Red Rocks Amphitheatre.